 Some empirical results are more likely to be published than others.
-Such selective publication leads to biased estimators and distorted inference.
+Such selective publication leads to biased estimates and distorted inference.
 This paper proposes two approaches for identifying the conditional probability of publication as a function of a study's results, the first based on systematic replication studies and the second based on meta-studies.
 For known conditional publication probabilities, we propose median-unbiased estimators and associated confidence sets that correct for selective publication.
 We apply our methods to recent large-scale replication studies in experimental economics and psychology, and to meta-studies of the effects of minimum wages and de-worming programs.

 Isaiah Andrews

-Department of Economics
+Department of Economics, E52-504

 MIT

-Building E52, Office 504

-50 Memorial Drive
+77 Massachusetts Avenue

 Cambridge MA 02139

 and NBER

 iandrews@mit.edu